kvnloughead/nextjs-blog/_posts/crc-blog-1.md

 ---
-title: 'A Script to Create React Components'
+title: 'A Script to Create React Components.
+Part 1 of 2'
 excerpt: |
   After creating new React components manually for the umpteenth time I decided that the process could be automated a bit.
 We have CRA for React apps.
 Why not CRC, for React components?
-Part 1 of 2.
 coverImage: ''
 date: '2021-10-13'
 author: